How To Brew a Better Plunger (French Press) Coffee in 2025

 Summary

-3. Grind right before use, follow a recipe and enjoy.
+- Grind right before use, follow a recipe, and enjoy.

 The humble plunger (aka French press, cafetière or coffee press) hides in cupboards and pantries in nearly every kitchen in the country.
-It’s often looked down upon as a brew method by coffee snobs.
-But when made well, the coffee plunger can make coffee as tasty as any other coffee brewer.
+Coffee snobs often look down on it as a coffee maker, but when made well, french press coffee can be as good as any other method.

-The French press is an excellent method, as it allows you to brew big batches of coffee that taste delicious black or with added milk.
+The French press is also a terrific method for bulk brewing, as it allows you to make big batches of brewed coffee that taste delicious black or with added milk.
+Some of the best coffee you can have is shared with friends and family and the plunger is the ultimate brewer for groups.

 By taking the care and attention you would with say Aeropress or pour over, plunger coffee can be delicious, clean and sweet.

-The trick, like any method, is to start with good, fresh coffee, grind it right before use, have fresh hot water, use scales and a timer, and know what to do.
+The trick, like any method, is to start with good, fresh coarsely ground coffee, have fresh hot water, use scales and a timer, and follow a recipe.

 Use the golden ratio we follow for all brewing, 6g coffee per 100 ml of water.
 Grind the coffee to a coarse grind right beforehand.
 Use scales and a timer and you’ll have a delicious beverage.